Document And Contract Redlining – What It Is, and Why It’s Important

 In older versions of Word, red was the only markup color that indicated changes made by document or contract reviewers.
 Newer Word documents have different markup colors to differentiate between each reviewer.
 Upon each contract review cycle, an authorized individual can either accept or reject proposed changes based on their business policies and comfort with the proposed revisions.

 Reviewers can also add comments in the right-hand contract margin.
 It can justify the reasoning behind their proposed change or explain why a proposed contract change is unacceptable.
-Typically, final reviewers will send a “clean copy” of a contract - or a version with all acceptable changes approved).
-This is along with a mark text version that highlights proposed changes.
+Typically, final reviewers will send a “clean copy” of a contract – or a version with all acceptable changes approved).
+This is along with a marked text version that highlights proposed changes.

+Redlining is the highlighting process when an involved party makes changes to a document.
 A heavily redlined paragraph can be difficult to read.
 Fortunately, some document and contract authoring tools offer the flexibility of showing just simple markup (a red vertical line to the left of a paragraph).
 Or a full markup text.

-It is absolutely vital to preserve all versions of contract files with redlined text during the life of the contract.
+It is absolutely vital to preserving all versions of contract files with redlined text during the life of the contract.
 Even beyond.
 If contract terms are called into question whatever was modified before a contract was signed and executed, a tracked change can be key in demonstrating when a contract change was accepted during the negotiation.

 Businesses often have file names and metadata standards for document versions.
 Let’s say David Authorman created an original contract, Sally Editstein was on the corporate legal team for the other party to the contract, and Joan Approverson was the top signing authority at David’s company.
-The contract version file names might look like:
+The contract version file names might look like this:

 The root of the file name will likely stay the same throughout the process.
 However, if you are storing a file in a contract repository, it will likely have its own version control and audit trail functionality.
 Adding reviewer initials in file names makes it clear if one needs to address why a certain clause has changed.

-However, providing the initials of the person - or people - who made changes to a contract in the filename can help the other party to a contract track the collaborator who made changes.
+However, providing the initials of the person – or people – who made changes to a contract in the filename can help the other party to a contract track the collaborator who made changes.
 Then, that person should be the go-to person for any questions for that version.
+Contract redlining software functionality is ideal during the negotiation process.

 Contract version metadata will also accumulate during the process.
 Therefore, it is best to strip a contract of any residual metadata between versions and the final, fully-executed contract.